CrackedResearcher/checkout/README.md

 docker-compose up --build
 ```

-Open **http://localhost:3000** and start shopping!
-The database is pre-populated with sample products.
+Open **http://localhost:3000** to explore the store!
+The database comes pre-populated with a variety of luxurious products ready to browse.

 ## Table of Contents